thomasjbradley/markbot/README.md

 The `hash-passcode` script will generate a `secret` key and hash your password, embedding both into your `config.json`.

-*The hashed passcode isn’t really for security, it only uses HMAC.
+*The hashed passcode isn’t really for security, it only uses HMAC-SHA512.
 The purpose is really to be sufficiently annoying that students will do their work instead of figuring out how to cheat Markbot.*

 #### 4. Markbot dependencies